A Survey of Machine Learning for Estimating Workload: Considering Unknown Tasks: Notation and Evaluation Criteria

-The last metric, \emph{Adaptability}, refers to the amount of data required to update a machine learning model to solve new problems~\cite{wang2020generalizing}~\cite{zhuang2020comprehensive}.
-Many non-IID machine learning methods seek to account for distribution shifts by updating existing machine learning models' parameters so that the model can solve new learning tasks.
+The last metric, \emph{Adaptability}, refers to the amount of data required to update a machine learning model for new learning tasks \citep{wang2020generalizing}.
+Many non-IID methods seek to account for distribution shifts by updating existing machine learning models' parameters.
 Adaptability is the number of test data points necessary for the updated model to make accurate predictions for new learning tasks, where the goal is to minimize the required data.
 A machine learning method has no adaptability if it requires the same amount of training data in the source and target domains.
-Prior work suggested that 5000 examples per class is a sufficient rule of thumb for training deep learning architectures from scratch to achieve a minimum acceptable performance~\cite{goodfellow2016}.
-Therefore, an algorithm is considered to have low adaptability if it requires \(>\) 2500 examples per class (i.e., many) to optimize a function in a target domain~\cite{zhuang2020comprehensive}.
+Prior work suggested that 5000 examples per class is a sufficient rule of thumb for training deep learning architectures from scratch to achieve a minimum acceptable performance \citep{goodfellow2016}.
 A 50\% reduction in data required for updating a model is non-trivial, and may still constitute a large dataset.
-An algorithm has high adaptability if it requires \(<\) 10 (i.e., a few) examples to update a model, a small dataset in all contexts~\cite{wang2020generalizing}.
-It is important to note adaptability is application domain-specific, as the learning tasks are fundamentally different.
+Therefore, an algorithm is considered to have low adaptability if it requires \(>\) 2500 examples per class (i.e., many) to optimize a function in a target domain \citep{zhuang2020comprehensive}.
+An algorithm has high adaptability if it requires \(<\) 10 (i.e., a few) examples to update a model, a small dataset in all contexts \citep{wang2020generalizing}.

+Adaptability is application-domain specific, as learning tasks are fundamentally different.
+Real-world human-robot teams will encounter unknown tasks in the field and must be able to estimate the human's workload as quickly as possible.
+Achieving a high adaptability is ideal, requiring a workload estimation method to collect large amounts of data in dynamic environments is impractical.